GLOBAL INVOLVEMENT

 Dr. Adam Bakker | TCOF Board Member

-In 2022, I returned from my fifth year working in Tanzania.
+2023 marked my 6th consecutive year working in Tanzania.
 My time in Tanzania focuses on severely neglected pediatric burn scar contractures and upper extremity limb deformities.
-Throughout Tanzania, burns are commonplace due to the need for fires to boil and sanitize water, heat homes and keeping mosquitoes away by the use of smoke.
-Often, fires are in the middle of single room homes where kids will accidentally fall and get severely burned, developing consequential limb contractures.
-In 2022 I was able to bring two additional providers from TCO along with me.
-John Muelken, an orthopedic PA, made his third trip, and Allison Mikota, OTR/L, CHT a Hand Therapist, visited for the first time.
+In their local community, burns are commonplace due to the need for fires to boil and sanitize water, heat homes, and keep mosquitoes away by using smoke.
+Often, fires are started in the middle of single-room homes where kids will accidentally fall and get severely burned, developing consequential limb contractures.

-If interested in donating any amount to the pediatric burn scar release and upper extremity limb corrective surgeries, please see the links below.
-All proceeds will go directly for the children.
+If you’re interested in donating any amount to the pediatric burn scar release and upper extremity limb corrective surgeries, please use the URL below.
+All proceeds will go directly to the cost of these children’s surgeries.

 Tanzania Plaster House